weesvisje/docs/docs/how-it-works/big-peer.md

 deploy 6 servers, 2 in each partition.

-Returning to our example in Causal Consistency, imagine that the documents in the "Followers" Collection is stored in Partition 1, and the "Pictures" Collection in Partition 2 and that the change to Followers and pictures occurs in the same transaction, Transaction One.
+Returning to our example in Causal Consistency, imagine that the documents in the Menus Collection is stored in Partition 1, and the Orders Collection in Partition 2 and that the change to Menus and Orders occurs in the same transaction, Transaction One.

 This transaction contains documents that are stored in 2 different